A person loses 2 million nerve cells for every minute they don’t receive medical treatment during a stroke, according to Public Health Matters.

 And as an accurate weight is vital in ensuring proper treatment is provided - weighing a stroke patient is one of the most vital tasks for thrombolysis.

-But why is weighing a stroke victim so important and how should this be done?
+But why is weighing a stroke victim so important, how should this be done, and how does a patient transfer scale work?
 This blog post explains.

 Strokes cause a greater range of disabilities than any other condition in the UK.
 Over half of survivors have a disability and more than a third are left dependent on others for everyday activities.

 The more nerve cells that are lost, the greater the chances of slurred speech, paralysis and permanent disability.